Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs

-Our notion of certificate is based on the fact that knowing all distances from a given node $x$ allows to derive some bounds on the eccentricities of other nodes:
+Our notion of certificate is based on the fact that knowing all distances from a given node $x$ provides some bounds on the eccentricities of other nodes:

 The first inequality derives directly from the eccentricity definition while the second one is a consequence of the triangle inequality.
-A possibly tighter lower-bound of $\max\set{d(u,x), e(u) - d(u,x)}$ could be used as in \cite{TK11} but this optimization does not allow to reduce drastically certificate size (see Section~\ref{sec:lb}).
+A possibly tighter lower-bound of $\max\set{d(u,x), e(u) - d(u,x)}$ could be used as in \cite{TK11} but this optimization would complicate our definitions without reducing significantly certificate size (see Theorem~\ref{th:lb} in Section~\ref{sec:lb}).